 The Elements of Cleaning (FACTS)

-According to ISSA, there are three primary components to the process of cleaning: Agitation, Chemical, and Time/temperature, which are usually referenced by the acronym ACT.
+According to ISSA, there are three primary components to the process of cleaning: Agitation, Chemical, and Time/temperature (ACT).
 They all work together in direct relationship with one another; if one is changed, one or both of the other must change as well.
 For example, if dwell time is decreased, then either agitation or chemical strength must be increased to compensate.

 Kaivac believes that there should be two more components for truly effective cleaning and has adopted the acronym FACTS.
 The F stands for fresh ingredients and water and the S stands for suctioning away the soils.
-The reason for this is that by always using fresh cleaning solution and rinse water along with the suctioning away of all soils, facilities will be able to achieve maximum cleanliness while eliminating any threat of cross contamination.
+Always using fresh cleaning solution and rinse water along with the suctioning away of all soils achieves maximum cleanliness while eliminating any threat of cross contamination.

 The Myth of Shiny Floors

-In response to aggressive marketing by chemical, high speed equipment and buffing pad manufacturers, many facilities have assigned an unhealthy importance to achieving high gloss floors.
+In response to aggressive marketing by chemical, high speed equipment and buffing pad manufacturers, many facilities assign an unhealthy importance to high gloss floors.
 Shiny floors may look great, but they require a large investment in floor finishes and strippers, high speed floor equipment, pads and so on.
 Moreover, the labor involved in scrubbing, burnishing, recoating, stripping, and finishing the floors is even more significant.